manncyam/puzzler/README.md

 ### Conclusion

-This is a good experience for the first VR design.
-At first there a big challeng in using Unity.
+This is a good experience for the first VR design project.
+At first, it was very challenging since I have to learn Unity.
 Then there are some problem with loading the application in ios device.
-Howere, there are a lot to learn about the VR design because it needs to test it more frequently.
-Otherwise, there will be more time to fix in the later state
+However, there are a lot of concepts to learn about the VR design because it needs to test it more frequently.
+I found that user testing is a very important step to get feedback because sometimes I think my design is perfect but the user doesn't like it.

 ### Next steps

-In the future, the gameplay need to be modified, since some users want to stay in the build if they click replay and they want to an no options.
-If they choose not to play, bring them outside to the scene around the building.
+In the future, the gameplay need to be modified, since some users want to stay in the build if they click replay and they want to an option to quit the game.